crpietschmann/portfolio/_imports/_posts/2012-08-03-mocking-httprequestbaseservervariables-using-moq.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Hopefully this points someone in the direction they are looking to be able to write more unit tests for code that contains dependencies on the HttpContext.</p>
+Hopefully this points someone in the direction they are looking to be able to write more unit tests for code that contains dependencies on the HttpContext.